heart

 Basic Research:

 • 1.
-Analyzing biological sex differences (in women’s and men’s height, weight, etc.) in designing steps and railings, positioning buttons, etc. This includes rethinking standards and reference models as necessary to recognize pregnancy as a normal physiological state (European Commission, 2007).
+Analyzing biological sex differences (in women's and men's height, weight, etc.) in designing steps and railings, positioning buttons, and other use factors.
+This analysis includes rethinking standards and reference models as necessary to recognize pregnancy as a normal physiological state (European Commission, 2007).

-2. Collecting sex-disaggregated transportation data and including factors intersecting with sex and gender (such as “socioeconomic and demographic indicators”) in data analysis (European Commission, 2007).
+2. Collecting sex-disaggregated transportation data and including intersectional approaches (such as "socioeconomic and demographic indicators") in data analysis (European Commission, 2007).

 Transport Policy: